thoth-station/adviser/docs/source/unit.rst

     from typing import Any
     from typing import Dict
-    from typing import Optional
+    from typing import Generator

     from thoth.adviser import PipelineBuilderContext

     @classmethod
-    def should_include(cls, builder_context: "PipelineBuilderContext") -> Optional[Dict[str, Any]]:
+    def should_include(cls, builder_context: "PipelineBuilderContext") -> Generator[Dict[str, Any]]:
         """Check if the given pipeline unit should be included into pipeline.""" if builder_context.is_adviser_pipeline() and not builder_context.is_included(cls):
-            return {"configuration1": 0.33}
+            yield {"configuration1": 0.33}
             return None

+        yield from ()
+        return None

 The :func:`Unit.should_include <thoth.adviser.unit.Unit.should_include>` class
-method returns a value of ``None`` if the pipeline unit should not be registered into the pipeline configuration or a dictionary stating pipeline configuration that should be applied to pipeline unit instance (an empty dictionary if no configuration changes are applied to the default pipeline configuration but the pipeline unit should be included in the pipeline configuration).
+method returns a generator which yields configuration for each pipeline unit that should be registered into the pipeline configuration.
+The configuration is a dictionary stating pipeline configuration that should be applied to pipeline unit instance (an empty dictionary if no configuration changes are applied to the default pipeline configuration but the pipeline unit should be included in the pipeline configuration).
 The default configuration is provided by pipeline in a dictionary available as a class attribute in ``Unit.CONFIGURATION_DEFAULT``.
-See :ref:`unit configuration section <unit_configuration>`.
+See :ref:`unit configuration section
+<unit_configuration>`.

 The pipeline configuration creation is done in multiple rounds so :class:`PipelineBuilderContext